Immortale-dev/QTest/README.md

 ____

 ### Macros
-To build you test cases you are allowed to use the following predefined c++ macro functions
+To build you test cases you are allowed to use the following predefined c++ macro functions:

 - DESCRIBE
 - BEFORE_ALL